Date of Degree

 Copyright 2012 Colin Michael-Lee Burnett

 Burnett, Colin Michael-Lee.
-"Striated muscle action potential assessment as an indicator of cellular energetic state." thesis, University of Iowa, 2012.
+"Striated muscle action potential assessment as an indicator of cellular energetic state."
+MS (Master of Science) thesis, University of Iowa, 2012.